cloudflare/cloudflare-docs/content/ruleset-engine/basic-operations/deploy-rulesets.md

 ---
 pcx-content-type: how-to
 type: overview
-order: 3
+title: Deploy rulesets
+weight: 4
+layout: list
 ---

 # Deploy rulesets

-Use the [Rulesets API](/rulesets-api) to deploy a ruleset.
+Use the [Rulesets API](/ruleset-engine/rulesets-api/) to deploy a ruleset.
 To deploy a ruleset, add a rule with `"action": "execute"` to a phase entry point ruleset, specifying the ruleset ID to execute as an action parameter.
 Use a separate rule for each ruleset you want to deploy.

 A rule that executes a ruleset consists of: